I decided to wade into the world of multimedia. This is my first foray into the world of video, and I really enjoyed it so stay tuned for updates.

 “Round Here”

-Step out the front door like a ghost
+Step out the front door like a

 into the fog where no one notices